Changepoint detection on a graph of time series: Changepoint analysis for multiple time series

-In this setting, the standard prior in (\ref{eq:classicprior}) is not sufficiently flexible to encode prior beliefs on changepoints.
+For the cyber-security application where $G$ represents a network of users, the standard prior in (\ref{eq:classicprior}) cannot fully encode prior beliefs on changepoints.
 Appendix \ref{sec:appendixcyberstudy} exposes limitations resulting from the assumption of changepoint independence across time series through a comparative study.
-No choice of $p$ seems satisfactory: choosing a small value for $p$ will limit the number of false alerts due to noise and user specific legitimate activity; yet it will also prevent the detection of weak signals for changes shared by different users which are linked in the network, that may be of great interest.
-It would be preferable to specify a priori that changepoints are more likely to occur simultaneously across time series that are linked in $G$, in order to require strong evidence from the data for changes impacting a single user, yet possibly weak signals for changes that impact multiple users linked in the network.
+No choice of $p$ seems satisfactory: choosing a small value for $p$ will limit the number of false alerts due to noise in user-specific legitimate activity; yet it will also prevent the detection of weak signals for changes shared by different users which are linked in the network, that may be of great interest.
+It would be preferable to specify \textit{a priori} that changepoints are more likely to occur simultaneously across time series that are linked in $G$, in order to require strong evidence from the data for changes impacting a single user, or possibly weak signals for changes that impact multiple users linked in the network.

-This application of changepoint detection in cyber-security provides an example of a setting with multiple time series where it is desirable to specify a priori which pairs of time series are likely to be affected by quasi-synchronous changepoints.
-For these settings, graphical models provide a framework to describe dependency structures for these pairs of time series.